signatureai/signature-core-nodes/docs/nodes/text.md

 | ------ | -------- |
 | string | `STRING` |

-??? note "Pick the code in text.py"
+??? note "Source code in text.py"

     ```python
     class TextConcatenate:
-        """Concatenates two text strings.

-        This class concatenates two input text strings into a single string.
+        """Combines two text strings into a single string.

+        A basic text manipulation node that joins two input strings together in sequence,
+        without any separator between them.

         Args:
-            text1 (str): The first text string.
+            text1 (str): The first text string to concatenate.
+Defaults to empty string.
-            text2 (str): The second text string.
+            text2 (str): The second text string to concatenate.
+Defaults to empty string.

         Returns:
-            tuple: The concatenated text.
+            tuple[str]: A single-element tuple containing the concatenated text.

+        Notes:
+            - No separator is added between the strings
+            - Empty strings are handled safely
+            - The result will be the direct combination of text1 followed by text2
         """

         @classmethod